RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/3_managing_networks.md

 {{% alert success %}}
-You should see a green succes box in the upper right corner of the screen that says **Success: Interface added 172.16.0.1**
+You should see a green success box in the upper right corner of the screen that says **Success: Interface added 172.16.0.1**

 You will be taken to router-public's overview screen.